birat-banstola/TopicDetection/README.md

 # TopicDetection

-This system would help to indentify a hot topic or a trending topic in news media like twitter.
+This system would help to identify a hot topic or a trending topic in news media like twitter.

 Considering the massive amounts of Twitter users and the impressive number of tweets generated we monitor a random sample